Wendy Ashmore

 Wendy Ann Ashmore (née Matthews; June 26, 1948 – January 8, 2019) was an American professor of Maya archaeology at the University of California, Riverside.
 She was involved in excavations in Belize, Guatemala, and Honduras.
 Her research focused on the implications that spaces, settlement patterns, and gender can have on social organization.

+Education

 She received her B.A. from the University of California, Los Angeles in 1970 and her Ph.D. in 1981 from the University of Pennsylvania.
 Her dissertation analyzed the results of the site periphery program that took place between 1975 and 1979 at Quirigua, Guatemala.
 In her dissertation, she discusses the use of random sampling in the Maya region and offers suggestions for how research might be carried out in that region in the future.

-Ashmore died in 2019 at her home in Riverside, California.
+Career

+In the 1980s, she taught archaeology at Rutgers University.
+She left for a position at the University of Pennsylvania.

 Landscape archaeology

 She was particularly interested in landscape archaeology.
 In her book with Arthur Bernard Knapp, Archaeology of Landscape: Contemporary Perspectives, Ashmore discusses the importance of the landscape to ancient Maya ritual and religious life.
 This work emphasizes the social and symbolic role of the landscape on the development of Maya culture and identity.
 Knapp and Ashmore claim that although ideologically important landscapes are not always marked in ways that leave traces archaeologically, it is still possible to glean clues from the landscape about what was important to the people using it.
 One important factor to keep in mind when examining sacred landscapes is architectural mimicry, or designing a building or collection of buildings to resemble the natural landscape.
 Examples of architectural mimicry include designing pyramids that resemble mountains or designing the layout of towns to resemble the area's natural topography.